deviant art

 A Brief History

-After she survived Parvovirus she came down with Distemper.
-She contracted it at the Vet's office that treated her Parvovirus.
-She had to hold back on her vaccines during her treatment and for a couple of weeks after per vet's orders.
-This made her extremely susceptible to contracting the disease.
-This vet, honestly, did not impress us much.
-Read on to find out why.
+Though, after she survived her ordeal with Canine Parvovirus, Pixie, in turn, came down with Canine Distemper that she contracted at the Vet's office who had treated her Canine Parvovirus.
+Since she had to be held back on being given the remainder of her puppy vaccines during her period of treatment for the Canine Parvovirus, as well as for a couple of weeks after, per the vet's orders, she was extremely susceptible to contracting the disease.

 UPDATE - OCTOBER 5, 2010